Frequently Asked Questions

 - Do the halls close during Spring Break?

 All newly admitted students with less than 20 college credit hours earned after high school graduation (or equivalent), who are under 21 and not living with their legal guardian in the local area must live in UNC's housing system through the completion of the first academic year of their attendance.
+Academic contracts are for both fall and spring semesters.
 (Local area is defined by school district.
 Included school districts are Ault Highland RE-9, Eaton RE-2, Greeley 6, Platte Valley RE-7, Poudre R-1, Thompson R-2J, Weld County RE-5J, Weld RE-1 and Windsor RE-4. ) Credits earned through Advanced Placement (AP), International Baccalaureate (IB), College-Level Examination Program (CLEP) or concurrent enrollment with high school do not apply towards the live-on requirement.

-Soon after a prospective student has been admitted to UNC, an Admitted Student Guide is mailed to the student.
+Soon after you have been admitted to UNC, an Admitted Student Guide will be mailed to you.
 This publication includes an admitted student checklist that details the steps to take to submit your on-line Housing & Dining Contract.
-The contract should be completed by the student and submitted on-line with the required $200 deposit.
-Students are able to request the side of campus that they want to live on, as well as Residential Learning Communities and specialty living options on the contract.
-During May, incoming students login to the Housing website and assign themselves to their space for fall semester.
-For students that do not assign themselves, they are assigned by the Assignments Coordinator in the Housing & Residential Education Office.
+The contract should be completed by you and submitted on-line with the required $200 deposit.
+Students are able to request the type of housing that they want based on pricing tiers, as well as Residential Learning Communities and specialty living options on the contract.
+The housing contract for academic year 2016-2017 went "live" on December 1, 2015.

 Applications for housing are available by clicking on the "Apply for Housing" link and then clicking on "Login - Online Contract" webpage.
-At the login page, the student logs in by using their URSA account information.
+At the login page, you will log in using your URSA username and password account information.

 There is no deadline for sending in contracts, we guarantee housing for all students who apply.
 However, contracts are assigned on a date priority, space available basis, so it is better to send in a contract sooner rather than later.